chahk0129/CS744-Big-Data-Systems/assignment1/README.md

 ```bash
 $ ./run_all.sh
 ```
-> `run_all.sh` runs all the tests three times from part 2 to part 3 except for the last task in part 3.
+> `run_all.sh` runs all the tests three times from part 2 to part 3 except for the last task in part 3.<br/>
 > For the last task in part 3, we manually run the test and kill a worker based on the status of job execution by monitoring spark status page.

 ## Directories
-> part2 includes a simple Spark application that sorts IoT dataset by the country code alphabetically (the third column) then by the timestamp (the last column).
+> part2 includes a simple Spark application that sorts IoT dataset by the country code alphabetically (the third column) then by the timestamp (the last column).<br/>
 > part3 includes Spark PageRank applications.
-They support Berkeley-Stanford web graph data, and enwiki-pages-articles data.
+> They support Berkeley-Stanford web graph data, and enwiki-pages-articles data.